 Two men pressed with different needs of life found themselves in a cave.
-All of them were convinced that they could best get solutions in this selfsame cave.
+All of them were convinced they could best get solutions in this selfsame cave.
 They had very diverse problems, two extremes, but strangely, they all found in this cave a solution.

-The first man was being hunted like a wildebeest and he was seeking refuge in the recesses of the cave.
+The first man was being hunted like wildebeest, and he was seeking refuge in the recesses of the cave.
 He was afraid of what may come out if he was caught by the hand of him who took it as a life’s calling to take his life.
 Nowhere else on the face of the earth was safe enough, and he was afraid death may come too soon as it usually comes to all of us.
-As we nowadays delay death by hanging on the life support, this cave was more than life support to him.
+As we nowadays delay death by hanging on life support, this cave was more than life support to him.

 The second man also had problems.
 He was afraid of the future of his royalty.
-By disobedience he had forfeited divine protection and he wanted to destroy the favourable candidate to replace him.
-He knew that it was a direct finger of God, but he didn’t want to give up without trying.
+By disobedience, he forfeited divine protection and wanted to destroy the favourable candidate to replace him.
+He knew it was a direct finger of God, but he didn’t want to give up without trying.
 So he was trying to employ everything within his disposal to harass and kill the one who was anointed to replace him.
 Along the way, as he was hunting the target, the needs of nature drove him to the same cave.
 This is the executive summary of the story:

-After Saul returned from fighting the Philistines, he was told that David had gone into the wilderness of En-gedi.
+After Saul returned from fighting the Philistines, he was told that David had gone into the wilderness of En-Gedi.
 So Saul chose 3,000 elite troops from all Israel and went to search for David and his men near the rocks of the wild goats.
 At the place where the road passes some sheepfolds, Saul went into a cave to relieve himself.
 But as it happened, David and his men were hiding farther back in that very cave!
 [1 Samuel 24:1-3 NLT]

 The catchment phrase in this text is expressed differently in different versions of the Bible.
-NKJV has it in this manner, “Saul went in to attend to his needs” and KJV put it as, “Saul went in to cover his feet.”
-Basically, King Saul went into the cave to answer the call of nature.
+NKJV has it in this manner, “Saul went in to attend to his needs”, and KJV put it as, “Saul went in to cover his feet.”
+King Saul went into the cave to answer the call of nature.
 However, in the very cave, David and his few good men were seeking refuge.

 What a Contrast!
 A place where one seeks refuge, another used as a pit latrine!
 What a contorted worldview!
-Whereas something means the Whole World to someone, to another, it is a little dustbin for refuse before he proceeds forth to his favourable place.
+Whereas something means the Whole World to someone, to another, it is a little dustbin for refuse before he proceeds forth to his favoured place.

-Some see it as the hospital for Sinners, and they come to seek the man of Calvary who alone can heal the sin-sick sin-soaked souls.
-They come in, disappointed by everything this world can afford them, and they come to Christ as the only one who can give them identity and a newness that is divine.
-They seek refuge in the Church of God, the pillar and a ground of truth.
-The first group finds a safe retreat in the house of God, and trusts the leading of the Lord.
+Some see it as the hospital for Sinners, and they come seeking the man of Calvary who alone can heal the sin-sick sin-soaked souls.
+They come in, disappointed by everything this world can afford them, and they come to Christ as the only one who can give them divine identity and newness.
+They seek refuge in the Church of God, the pillar and ground of the truth.
+The first group finds a safe retreat in the house of God and trusts the leading of the Lord.

 We are a mixed multitude.
 Some are in the cave seeking refuge from the storms of life.
 Others are in the cave seeking the pleasures of this world and relief from the problems of their daily lives.
-They are worried about their future in this temporal world, and not in eternity.
+They are worried about their future in this temporal world and not in eternity.
 Woe unto you if such are you.

 So what are you doing in the Cave?